 What I had to keep focusing on, in order to stay sane and stay on the planet, was to pause everything and focus on a few meditative breathes.
 Just stop.
 And breathe.
 It worked.
 But it wasn’t enough.
 The pain of transformation and re-entry into my new life continued.

 This man changed my perspective on life and my future goals.
-But that’s what Daniel does.
+But that’s what he does.
 He’s an executive life coach.
 Helping c-level (not me) executives move from their primary careers to “what’s next.”
 And he’s very good at what he does.
 25+ years in, and he’s also an expert in the industry.
-Daniel and I shared 147 connections on LinkedIn.
-All of my “mentors” and “goto thinkers” were also 1st level connections with Daniel.
+He and I shared 147 connections on LinkedIn.
+All of my “mentors” and “goto thinkers” were also 1st level connections with this man.

-And Daniel told me his story.
-And we agreed to work together, we agreed that I could help Daniel’s company do a better job of marketing itself online.
+And he started out by telling me his story.
+And we agreed to work together, we agreed that I could help his company do a better job of marketing itself online.
 A relationship was formed.
 But something deeper was also formed, from our first meeting.
 We understood each other, trusted each other, in a rare and powerful way.
-I knew from the first meeting, that Daniel and I were going to powerfully change each other’s lives, in a great way.
+I knew from the first meeting, that David and I were going to powerfully change each other’s lives, in a great way.

-Two days after our inital meeting I asked Daniel to “coach” me on a 10-minute call.
+Two days after our initial meeting I asked him to “coach” me on a 10-minute call.
 I had a lot up in the air, and I wanted to get this executive coach in on a tiny piece of my story to see if my thinking was way off, or if I was heading in the right direction.
-So I told Daniel of my two options, as I saw them.
+So I told David of my two options, as I saw them.

 Option 2: Continuing with my freelance gig (Fluent Social) and wing the benefits with my 2018 Obamacare coverage.

-On Thursday, this week I had another session with Daniel, where I am helping him market his business online.
-At the end of this session, he and I prayed together over some of my requests to the universe, including finding a relationship. (see book, listed above) I was humbled by Daniel’s ability to give so freely of his love and his devotion to Jesus.
+On Thursday, this week I had another session with him, where I am helping him market his business online.
+At the end of this session, he and I prayed together over some of my requests to the universe, including finding a relationship.
+I was humbled by his ability to give so freely of his love and his devotion to Jesus.

 I left a voicemail for Jill.
 I deleted her voicemail without listening to it.
 Let’s cut to the chase, Lord, I said to myself.
 About 10 minutes later an excited Jill calls and begins to unpack this exciting opportunity in Austin, Texas with a small company that thinks I might just be what they need to jumpstart their growth and take care of their lead requests that the team has been too busy to respond to.
 (A Great problem for a company to have until it’s starting to piss off the leads and it becomes the brand of the company that they can’t handle any more business.)